mm2270/JamfProScripts/README.md

 #####What it creates:
 The LaunchDaemon is created in the path: `/Library/LaunchDaemons/com.org.rd.plist`
 The script is created in the path: `/private/var/rtimer.sh`
+A log file that captures information about the process is created and updated at `/private/var/log/rdlog.log`
 <br>

 ####**create_SelfService_Plug-in.sh**<br>